 The capital city of the Northern Territory of Australia is often unknown by international visitors despite being more multi-cultural than Australia as a whole.

-Darwin boasts over 30% of its population is born overseas.
+Over 30% of Darwin’s population is born overseas.
 With its tropical climate and huge international flair, there are plenty of awesome and fun things to do in and around the city.

-Darwin is known for its avid wildlife, particularly the saltwater crocodiles that make beaches unswimmable.
-And it’s also known for its lush national parks that allow visitors to get up close to wildlife.
+Darwin is known for its diverse wildlife, particularly the saltwater crocodiles that make beaches unswimmable.
+It’s also known for its lush national parks that allow visitors to get up close to wildlife.

 Being a tropical city, Darwin has two main seasons – the wet and dry.